ealtintas/turbert/README.md

 # turbert

-A BERT inspired model optimized for Turkish Language
+ A new language model which is optimized for Turkish and inspired from BERT.